ceford/cefjdemos-data-jdm-user/articles/en/system/cache.md

 2. Progressive caching
 3. Page caching

-We'll look at these three in detail below.

 In addition, Joomla developers can use caching facilities to store the result of database queries, for example, to increase the responsiveness of the site, but this is outside the scope of Administrator capabilities.

 ## Page Caching